mohamedjolti/wizkid_manager_developement/README.md

 ```

 ## Issues
-1-fix nginx configuration
-2-Permission should be fixed automatically in case of errors in the script
+1-Permission should be fixed automatically in case of errors in the script
-3-A new script should be added to delete all related images/containers for wizkid project
+2-A new script should be added to delete all related images/containers for wizkid project
-4-Build script to be added
+3-Build script to be added